Learning from Delayed Feedback in Games via Extra Prediction: Conclusion

 \section{Conclusion}

 This study tackled the problem of time-delayed full feedback in learning in games.
-First, we demonstrated, in a simple example of Matching Pennies with the unconstrained setting, that any slight time delay makes the performance of OFTRL worse from the perspectives of regret (Thm.~\ref{thm_slow}) and convergence (Thm.~\ref{thm_divergence}).
+First, we demonstrated, in a simple example of Matching Pennies with the unconstrained setting, that any slight time delay makes the performance of OFTRL worse from the perspectives of social regret (Thm.~\ref{thm_slow}) and convergence (Thm.~\ref{thm_divergence}).
 To overcome these impossibility theorems, we introduced WOFTRL, which weights the optimism of OFTRL $n$ times.
 The Taylor expansion for the learning rate revealed that the optimistic weight $n$ cancels the time delay $m$ out (Eq.~\eqref{WOFTRL_4}).
-We proved that when the optimistic weight even slightly dominates the time delay ($n=m+1$), both $O(1)$-regret (Cor.~\ref{cor_fast}) and best-iterate convergence (Cor.~\ref{cor_best}) hold.
+We proved that when the optimistic weight even slightly dominates the time delay ($n=m+1$), both constant social regret (Cor.~\ref{cor_fast}) and last-iterate convergence (Cor.~\ref{cor_last}) hold.
 Our experiments (Figs.~\ref{F01}-\ref{F03}) strengthened the results of these corollaries.

-One straightforward extension of this study is to prove last-iterate convergence in poly-matrix zero-sum games with time-delayed feedback.
-Another direction for future work is to consider other types of time delay.
-This study only considered a situation where the time delay $m$ is given by a constant value.
-However, real-world time delay might be more complicated.
+One future direction is to consider other types of time delay.
+Although this study only considered that the delay $m$ is a constant value, real-world delays are often more complicated.
 For example, previous studies on online learning have discussed situations where $m$ is given stochastically~\cite{vernade2017stochastic, pike2018bandits} or adversarially~\cite{quanrud2015online, joulani2016delay, shamir2017online}.
-This study opens the door to time-delay problems in multi-agent learning.
+We remark that the theory of this study is to some extent applicable to such stochastic delays; It is sufficient to take a larger $n$ than the possible delays and use the reward before $n-1$ steps every time, i.e., use GFTRL with $\bs{m}_{i}^{t}=n\bs{u}_{i}^{t-n+1}$.
+Another direction is to obtain the convergence rate for WOFTRL.
+This study opens the door to time-delay problems and offers various straightforward open questions in the field of algorithmic game theory.